 - Most people can’t see beyond tomorrow and act emotionally, while we need to see the big picture and act rationally

-I provide extensive analysis of the above problems in my recently published book “Who Could Save Humanity From Superintelligence?
-European Union, NATO or… China?”
+I provide extensive analysis of the above problems in my books “Who Could Save Humanity From Superintelligence?” and in “Democracy for a Human Federation”.
 Among others, in Conclusions, I propose 20 steps, in which we could make the world a happier and a safer place.
 One of those conclusions is that the long-term thinking must be embedded by default in any changes to our political system and be seen from the very start in a global context, ultimately leading in about one generation to the creation of a planetary civilisation.
 A natural conclusion is that whatever the feelings we have about our sovereignty, as well as the sovereignty of other countries, the only way to survive is to work within de-facto one large World Government.
-In my book I have analysed 10 potential contenders for such a role, definitely eliminating UN as one of the top candidates.
+In my books I have analysed 10 potential contenders for such a role, definitely eliminating UN as one of the top candidates.
 Surprisingly, it was the European Union, assuming it becomes federated at a very shallow level, which came out at the top.
 Of course that would mean it could only partially play such a ‘global’ role since China or Russia would not be part of it in the foreseeable future.
 However, that is the risk we must take.

 Translating that into some immediate proposals, to be completed within about 5 years, I propose the following steps to improve our democratic system, which at the same time would also contribute to an overall reduction of global existential risks:

 - Minimizing damage from Brexit.
-All efforts should go to minimize the damage arising from I cover this subject extensively in my book.
-This could not be more relevant in the context of the proposed fundamental changes to our constitutional order and improvements to democracy.
+All efforts should go to minimize the damage arising from Brexit, the subject also covered in my books.
+This is very relevant in the context of the proposed fundamental changes to our constitutional order and improvements to democracy.
 One option could be for influential pro-Remain campaigners to try to persuade the EU leaders to accelerate the introduction of a multi-zone (multi-speed) EU.
 One such Zone, which I call – Single Market Zone, would be for the EU member states that are not currently supporting closer integration and thus could have opt-outs.
 The sheer promise of such a Zone in the future EU Constitution might be enough to keep us in the EU as well as satisfy some Brexiteers.
 But more importantly, it could give us at least some influence on the future development of the EU and shaping out future role within that organization.

 - Global Wealth Redistribution Fund.
-Since we are just one of six countries that have set up a legally binding annual contribution of 0.7% of our GDP towards the UN SDG goals, Britain should leverage its political and economic influence world-wide in that area by launching a campaign to create, what I call the Global Wealth Redistribution Fund (full details in the book).
-That could be either a significant expansion of the current SDG in the size of the contribution by the ‘rich’ countries from the current 0.7% to about 3% GDP in 2040.
+Since we are just one of only several countries that have set up a legally binding annual contribution of 0.7% of our GDP towards the UN SDG goals, Britain should leverage its political and economic influence world-wide in that area by launching a campaign to create, what I call the Global Wealth Redistribution Fund (full details in my “Who Could Save Humanity From Superintelligence?” book).
+That could be either a significant expansion of the current SDG in the size of the contribution by ‘rich’ countries from the current 0.7% to about 3% GDP in 2040.
 Seeing the inefficiency of the UNDP I would rather suggest creating an entirely new fund, this time under the auspices of the EU and partially funded from current contributions to the UN SDG goals.

 Of course there is a lot of detail behind these proposals, especially regarding the setting up of the technocratic government, such as a new electoral system or Universal Values of Humanity.
-There is some expansion of some of these ideas on this website.
+They are expanded on this website and in my books.